mholling/dnt900/README.md

     $ echo 1 > /sys/class/dnt900/ttyAMA0/reset

 Note that issuing a software reset may cause the radio to fail to restart properly, requiring a power cycle.
 This is due to the DNT900's power-on reset requirements, which state that the `RADIO_TXD` pin must remain low for 10ms after a reset.
 Depending on your serial port and driver, this requirement may not be met.
 (Specifically, this can occur if your serial port sets a pull-up on its receive line.)
 The USB interface to the development kit does not exhibit this problem.

+The `announce` attribute file contains the most recent announcement from the DNT900 radio, as a hex string.
+DNT900 announcements are detailed on pages 41-42 of the [DNT900 manual](http://www.rfm.com/products/data/dnt900dk_manual.pdf).
+For example, when running on a remote radio, the following announcement would be received when the radio joins a radio network with base MAC address `0x00165F`:

+    $ cat /sys/class/dnt900/ttyAMA0/announce
+    0xA3005F160001

+The `announce` attribute is pollable, allowing it to be monitored for announcements as they occur.
+As an alternative to this attribute file, announcement messages are also output in YAML format on the original tty device (see below).

 Also note that reading and writing attribute files may be slow (many seconds) when data is being concurrently transmitted.